BoE: Interest rates held at 0.50pc

 The decision to hold both rates and QE at current levels was widely anticipated with the BoE having previously confirmed its plans to hold as part of its forward guidance policy.

-Barry Naisbitt, chief economist at Santander UK, said: “After the major change in the approach to monetary policy announced in August, the Monetary Policy Committee was not expected to do anything other than hold Bank Rate again this month.
+Barry Naisbitt, chief economist at Santander UK, said: “Given the major change in the approach to monetary policy announced last August, the Monetary Policy Committee was not expected to do anything other than hold Bank Rate again this month.

 “The decision was made against a background of continued positive news on economic activity and debate about the forward guidance policy.
 The UK economy is estimated to have grown by a further 0.7% in the final quarter of last year and the survey indicators of activity point to that momentum having been carried into the start of this year.